 Every candidate for the PhD degree must present a dissertation that gives evidence of original and significant research.

-For requirements regarding formatting of the dissertation, consult the Dissertation Formatting Guidelines document.
-TGS deposits dissertations into the ProQuest Database.
-In addition, the University Library receives one or more copies of the dissertation that can be consulted, circulated through interlibrary loan arrangements, and made accessible through the internet.
+Dissertations are deposited into the ProQuest Database.
+In addition, the University Library receives a copy of the dissertation that may be used at its discretion for reasons including but not limited to long term archiving, library use and interlibrary loan, and dissemination through an institutional repository or other means.
 The library also archives electronic copies of dissertations to help ensure that the content is preserved for future generations.

 Scheduling the final examination (dissertation defense) is the responsibility of the candidate and the members of the committee.